mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default**:  `origin_read_timeout 20s;` <br/>
 **Context**:  http, server, location

 This is a wrapper of the [proxy_read_timeout](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_read_timeout) directive.
 It defines a timeout for reading a response from the origin server.
-The value is limited to an integer in [1,600] followed by ‘s’ OR an integer in [1,10] followed by ‘m’.
+The value is limited to an integer in [1,21] followed by ‘s’.

 ### `origin_send_timeout`